 All limitations documented for iOS 15 still apply.

 For complete support information, see iOS support updates.

 Android 13 GA.
-For complete support information, see Android support updates.
+For complete support information, see Android limitation.

 Support for the following new browser versions is now available: